Homemade Swedish Meatballs and Gravy Recipe

 Next, melt some butter in the same skillet you used to cook the onions.
 Set the heat to medium-high.
 Cook the meatballs in the melted butter until each is brown on all sides.
 This may take about 7 to 10 minutes.
 Be sure to turn them as you go.

-Then, transfer the meatballs to a serving dish.
-While making the gravy, keep the meatballs warm by placing the serving dish in the preheated oven.
+Then, transfer the meatballs to a serving dish and keep warm in a preheated oven.

 pouring beef broth into gravy for Swedish meatballs.